wmk1/toll-road-blockchain-system/README.md

 # to remind you that you are not able to push to it.
 $ git clone git@git.academy.b9lab.com:YOUR-GROUP/this-repo.git -o upstream

-# Go it the new folder
+# Go into the new folder
 $ cd this-repo

 # Notice now it is your-repo-code that you need to change